Multiple Point Simulation#

 cbar.set_label("Facies")

-def copy_truth_values(cur_sim,truth,unsim,iunsim): # copy truth values as "previously simulated nodes", mimic partially simulated
+def copy_truth_values(cur_sim,truth,unsim,iunsim): # copy truth values as "previously simulated grid cells", mimic partially simulated

 n = min(iunsim, len(unsim)) # safety check